Farnley Wood Plot: Aftermath

 The arrested men were taken to await the assizes in York, where they were remanded in Clifford's tower.
 Those tried and sentenced to death for treason were Thomas Oates, Samuel Ellis, John Nettleton snr, John Nettleton jnr, Robert Scott, William Tolson, John Fozzard, Robert Olroyd, John Asquith, Peregrine Corney, John Snowden, John Smith, William Ash, John Errington, Robert Atkinson, William Colton, George Denham ("The Grand Agitator"), Henry Watson, Richard Wilson, Ralph Rymer and John Carre.
-One of the plotters, John Asquith, was an ancestor of the future UK prime minister H.H.
+One of the plotters, John Asquith, was an ancestor of the future British Prime Minister H.H.
 Asquith.

 Most were executed on a single morning in York and three at Northallerton.
 Robert Olroyd and Peregrine Corney were separately executed.
 Three of the men (Robert Atkins, John Errington and Henry Wilson) had managed to escape to Leeds.
 There they hid in an inn, but were finally re-arrested and, on 14 January 1664, sentenced to death for treason.
 They were transported to Chapeltown Moor, where a gallows had been constructed.
 They were hung by chains, before being dissected.
 The executioner, a local joiner of the name of Peter Mason, cut off the three heads and preserved them.
 The following day, they were stuck on the railings of Moot Hall.
 In 1677 the skulls were blown down in a gale.

 Others implicated in the general uprising included Thomas Palmer.
 The authorities also rounded up Parliamentarian sympathisers throughout the country including John Hutchinson, Thomas Jollie, Richard Salwey, Robert Venables, Henry Neville, and Henry Wilkinson.
-Most were released from lack of evidence but Hutchinson died while incarcerated in Sandown Castle.
+Most were released from lack of evidence but Hutchinson – who had been pardoned in 1660, thus avoiding execution, for his part in authorizing the regicide of Charles I – died while incarcerated in Sandown Castle.

 When the Cavalier Parliament met again in early 1664, it repealed the Triennial Act.
 This legislative step has been attributed to the effect on domestic politics of the uncovering of the ramifications of the plot for a northern rebellion.

 The Northern Rising is also said to have led to the 1664 Conventicle Act, which sought to crack down on religious dissent.
 The Act penalised anyone who preached at or attended a dissenter congregation, or allowed dissenters to use their building.